On this pageOverview

 import { Command, Runtime } from 'foldkit'

-import { Html, html } from 'foldkit/html'
+import { Document, html } from 'foldkit/html'

 import { m } from 'foldkit/message'